Are those low oil prices the best chance Africa had in a long time?

 As there is no connected market but rather a juxtaposition of different markets and sub-markets down to single communities, there also is no market oversight and liberalization could never hold sway over there.

 With the high oil price bubble gone, people on the dark continent must wake up to their realities, and they will.
 Wishful thinking does not go very far there as the economic situations in many countries are at the breaking point and there is no oil money masking this anymore.
-Potent seed for some change and for the entrepreneurs of the continent.
+Potent seed for some change and the entrepreneurs of the continent.

 Africa hoo…